Promoting British Values at Padnell Infant School

 Pupils are taught from their first day at Padnell Infant School about what is expected of them as pupils in the school via the Behaviour for Learning Policy and our values: Giving Citizen, Resilient Learner, Original Thinker and Wise Worker (GROW).

 Our Padnell Rangers and Forest Friends in each class change daily and act as role models for the day, taking on roles and responsibilities.
-Positions such as Lunchtime Waiters/Waitresses are applied for and children engage in interviews and training to carry out these roles and responsibilities.
 Classes continue this aspect in their own individual ways with class monitors.

 The GROW values are embedded in every aspect of school life and are our expectations of everyone in the school community.